Ayurveda Resort Sonnhof, Austria

 A stylish, nurturing wellbeing retreat in the Tyrolean Alps

-Relaxation and rejuvenation in a stylish environment.
+Best for: Relaxation and rejuvenation in a stylish environment.

-Gym bunnies and serious pool swimmers – the gym and pool are small.
+Not for: Gym bunnies and serious pool swimmers - the gym and pool are small.

-This gentle, family-run wellbeing retreat in the picturesque mountain village of Hinterhiersee combines authentic ayurveda programmes tailored to European tastes with holistic treatments and complementary medicine to help you relax and rejuvenate.
+In a nutshell: This gentle, family-run wellbeing retreat in the picturesque mountain village of Hinterhiersee combines authentic ayurveda programmes tailored to European tastes with holistic treatments and complementary medicine to help you relax and rejuvenate.
 Come for nurturing wellbeing breaks or more intense programmes to detox, lose weight or boost your immune system.
 Interior design is both comfortable and slick, and the focus is on nourishment rather than deprivation.
 Read all about ayurveda.

 The place itself, which is small, intimate, comfortable and friendly but also extremely stylish - it’s India, meets the Tyrol, meets Designers Guild.
 There is a spiritual, romantic feel to it all and the food is superb.
 This is truly somewhere to feel nurtured.